 MUSICAL THEATRE II (Focus Track):

 One of the most exciting performing arts around.
 Musical Theatre tells a story through the combination of dance, music, and theater.
 Students in this program are developing in a variety of art forms and in so doing, create new avenues for growth and artistic exploration.

 Musical theater classes are currently offered in a recreational and focus track.
 Both recreational and focus tracks are offered for ages 7-9 and for 10+.
 The focus track takes the skills learned in Recreational Musical Theater and develops them to a deeper understanding.
 More advanced choreography, vocal lines, and character development is explored in the focus track.
 Students must have taken Recreational Musical Theater and must have the approval of the teacher through an audition process or in class observations.

 “To enter a theatre for a performance is to be inducted into a magical space, to be ushered into the sacred arena of the imagination.” -Simon Callow

 Audition Requirements: To audition for Theatre Troupe you must be 10 years old by the first day of the session.
 Please come prepared to perform a one minute monologue that has been memorized and prepared.
 You will be asked to sing 16 bars of a song that best demonstrates your skill level.
 You will also learn a small amount of choreography in a group setting.

 To join Theatre Troupe is to take on a leadership role at Riverside Performing Arts.
 A student’s ability to meet these expectations is taken into account during the audition process.

-Auditions for Theatre Troupe happen twice a year.
-They are held at the end of our Fall/Winter session as well as at the end of our Spring Session.
+Auditions for Theatre Troupe happen once a year at at the end of our Spring Session.